Nandanakalathil/SynBioAI/RFdiffusion/Readme.md

 # RFdiffusion: target-based protein and peptide design

-RoseTTAFold diffusion (RFdiffusion) design enzymes directly from functional group geometries without specifying residue order or performing inverse rotamer generation
+RoseTTAFold diffusion (RFdiffusion) design binder protein or peptide directly from target protein

 ## 1. Run Inference
 This is for motif scaffolding: